46 Years of Accomplishments

 Nashville GreenField Restoration Project (a 120-acre ecological-restoration project in West Nashville): The Council team, volunteers and community partners made significant progress, including establishing a certified Level 1 Arboretum; identifying 46 species of birds, and removing 10 acres of invasive plant species, making way for a living, thriving example of Tennessee’s biodiversity.

 10th Annual Policy & Practice Forum: The Council convened a gathering of sustainability leaders statewide and identified the top 5 priorities for a more Sustainable Tennessee.
-CLICK HERE to vote on your top 5 priorities by December 31 2016 so we can share your views with the General Assembly in 2017.
+These priorities as voted on by our constituents will be shared with the General Assembly in 2017.

 2015 Highlights and Headlines